jasmine-elga/PACS-Challenge-2/README.md

 In the uncompressed format, the matrix is stored in a `std::map`, where the couple (i,j) acts as the key.

-In the compressed format, instead,the matrix is stored using three vectors: `compressed_inner`, `compressed_outer`, and `compressed_data`, representing the CSR (Compressed Sparse Row) or CSC (Compressed Sparse Column) format depending on the chosen storage order.
+In the compressed format, instead, the matrix is stored using three vectors: `compressed_inner`, `compressed_outer`, and `compressed_data`, representing the CSR (Compressed Sparse Row) or CSC (Compressed Sparse Column) format depending on the chosen storage order.

 # Features
 * Access elements: the non-const call operator can access elements and add them (in uncmpressed format); whereas the const version returns 0 if elements is within the range of the matrix but not present.